 2. Put clean water

 When chickens are thirsty, they drink water from anywhere they can, especially in mud puddles.
-You should avoid this from happening because chickens tend to pick up diseases from dirty water, so try your best to always put clean water and check your waterers for any contamination.
+You should avoid this from happening because chickens tend to pick up diseases from dirty water, so try your best to always put clean water and check your water for any contamination.

 3. Teach your chickens

 Typically, chickens naturally learn to drink water on their own because this is one of their instinct.
-However, they only know to drink water and not where to drink it.
+However, they only know how to drink water and not where to drink it.
 So as an owner, you need to teach them to drink from the waterers, especially if you have a nipple waterer, which requires training for them to learn how it works.

-Has this article helped you to know how much water do chickens drink?
+Has this article helped you to know how much water chickens drink?
 If so, you are ready to raise a flock and get the right waterers to drink on.
 Take note of all the advice and tips we mentioned to have healthy and happy chickens.